-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness Scope: LEA-wide 2.3 Action: New Teacher Support/ Mentor Need: English Learner and Socioeconomically Disadvantaged students score far lower than their English-speaking and non-disadvantaged peers in Math, ELA, and CAST.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness LEA-wide 2.3 New Teacher Support/ Mentor Need: English Learner and Socioeconomically Disadvantaged students score far lower than their English-speaking and non-disadvantaged peers in Math, ELA, and CAST.
 Our new teachers have a lack of instructional strategies for these areas in their mental "Tool Box" and required additional supports to train them in effective instruction, assessment, and classroom management.
 Research also shows that schools with higher populations of these students, such as Buena Vista, tend to have teacher with less experience than affluent area schools.
 Scope: LEA-wide Buena Vista, as a small rural school district, often has difficulty attracting fully credentialed, experienced teachers and hires quality candidates who are completing their last program requirements.
 Our newer teachers in this situation need additional support to help them meet the very diverse needs of our unduplicated students identified in this LCAP.
 Teacher experience, quality and professional development have been shown through research to have the strongest effect on student performance.
 This is particularly true for English Learner and Socioeconomically disadvantaged students.
 In order to mitigate the effect of this at Buena Vista, any new teachers will receive additional supports to help meet the needs of unduplicated and other at-risk students in their classrooms, LEA wide.
 The focus of continuing to develop the instructional skills, knowledge, and practices of the district's teaching staff is not limited to the implementation of this learning for use with only Unduplicated students, as improved and effective instructional delivery benefits all students.
-Metric 2.12 Implementation of State Board academic and performance standards for all Locally Calculated based on observations and lesson plan review.
+Though principally targeting the identified needs of Unduplicated students, this action will be implemented LEA-wide as students who are not Unduplicated also exhibit a need and are enrolled Metric 2.12 Implementation of State Board academic and performance standards for all Locally Calculated based on observations and lesson plan review.